Pinterest for interior design

 ‘Barkitechture’ is another favourite of ours too.
 Forget pampered pets, animal-first design is on the up and people are looking for designers to support their aspirations for their furry friends!

-Having the right strategies to maximise the potential of every pin, will ensure you are discoverable, relevant and alongside your target audience right when they need you.
+Having the right strategies and using keywords for interior design to maximise the potential of every pin, will ensure you are discoverable, relevant and alongside your target audience right when they need you.

 Using seasonal trends and moments to maximise exposure